Get your project estimate

 Not every interior trend gets a second life.
 To keep your home feeling current, it’s worth letting go of the following choices.

 • Overdecorated Sliding Wardrobes.
 Photo prints and ornate sandblasted mirror patterns belong to the past.
-Matte finishes, clean mirrors, and simple wood-toned fronts set the new standard.
+Matte finishes and simple wood-toned fronts set the new standard.

 • Marble Sinks.
 They still signal luxury, but high cost and maintenance push ceramics back into focus as a practical and elegant alternative.

 • Matching Furniture Sets.
 Sofa, armchairs, and coffee table in perfect uniformity no longer feel relevant.
-Modern interiors favor a layered look that feels collected over time.
+Modern interiors favor character-rich spaces that appear collected over time.

 • Sterile White Interiors.
-All-white spaces, especially glossy ones popular in the 2010s, now feel cold and impersonal.
+All-white spaces, especially glossy ones popular in the 2010s, now feel stark and plain.
 Today’s interiors aim for warmth, which is hard to achieve in a fully white setting.

 • Reddish Wood Tones in Furniture & Countertops.
 Shades like cherry, alder, or mahogany recall early-2000s interiors.
 Orange undertones instantly age a space.
 Lighter oak, ash, or deep walnut without red pigments feel far more current.

 • Chrome Furniture Legs.
-Shiny chrome steps aside for softer metals.
-Matte black, brass, bronze, or painted legs that blend with the furniture feel more aligned with 2026.
+Shiny chrome is stepping aside for softer metals.
+Matte black, brass, and bronze or even painted legs that melt into the furniture are the new favorites.

 Sought-after home repair services near you